 Going forward, design of wastewater surveillance programmes should also incorporate other biological markers for qPCR outside of those relevant to pandemics, as well as regularly sequencing samples (Fig. 4c).
-Biological markers of multiple pathogens are being regularly monitored in São Paulo and Wales, such as poliovirus and Vibrio cholerae in São Paulo and as of September 2022, influenza, enterovirus, respiratory syncytial virus, poliovirus, and norovirus in Wales.
+Biological markers of multiple pathogens are being regularly monitored in São Paulo state and Wales, such as poliovirus and Vibrio cholerae in São Paulo state and as of September 2022, influenza, enterovirus, respiratory syncytial virus, poliovirus, and norovirus in Wales.
 However, a truly cutting-edge wastewater surveillance programme would go beyond monitoring bacterial and viral pathogens and would use the established infrastructure to investigate other pressing societal issues which lack data.
 In the case of biological markers, this could include monitoring cancers such as prostate cancer, hormones or, like in the case of the programme in Wales, monitoring of AMR.
 One tool which is being harnessed by the Welsh programme is metagenomics, which can produce large databases that are not marker specific (Adriaenssens et al., 2021).
 In Wales, the datasets produced for monitoring of AMR can also be mined for a plethora of prokaryotic and eukaryotic pathogens.
-Additionally, surveillance programmes do not need to focus solely on biological material and having multiple laboratory process which can process an array of chemical markers would be value added for relatively little cost, benefiting from the sampling design and analysis already in place.
-Chemical markers of interest could include illicit drugs, pharmaceuticals, emerging contaminants or microplastics.
+Additionally, surveillance programmes do not need to focus solely on biological material and having multiple laboratory process which can process an array of chemical markers (e.g. illicit drugs, pharmaceuticals, emerging contaminants or microplastics) would be value added for relatively little cost, benefiting from the sampling design and analysis already in place.
+An example of this value added can be seen in the Welsh programme, where after cutting the programme’s budget and thus the number of sites (from 47 to 11), the cost per WWTP sampled increased from £7,571 per site per month to £8,065 per site per month, while also losing two days of sampling, a week AMR monitoring, monitoring at hospital sites and a data dashboard.